MS Access User Permissions- How to Manage User Permissions in Access Database?

 In MS Access some permission by default identifies the selection of other objects.
 Suppose you allow Modify Data Permission in the table, other permissions like read design and read Data will be assigned automatically.

-I hope the above detail on how to manage user permissions in Access Database is helpful to you.
-So try to implement all these things before assigning your Access database to anyone else.
+I hope the above details on how to manage user permissions in Access Database are helpful to you.
+So, try to implement all these things before assigning your Access database to anyone else.

 tip Still having issues?
 Fix them with this Access repair tool: